aws-amplify/amplify-cli/packages/amplify-cli-core/API.md

 // @public (undocumented)
 export class AmplifyNodePkgDetector {
     constructor(amplifyDetectorProps: AmplifyNodePkgDetectorProps);
+    // Warning: (ae-forgotten-export) The symbol "DetectedDependencies" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     detectAffectedDirectDependencies(): Array<DetectedDependencies> | undefined;
     // Warning: (ae-forgotten-export) The symbol "Lockfile" needs to be exported by the entry point index.d.ts